root-7325/PewPew-Server-Emulator/README.md

  - You should figure out this by yourself.

 ## What implemented:
- - Hardcoded leaderboard
+ - Database (for leadboard)
- - Score upload (hardcoded)
+ - Leaderboard (getting scores from server, uploading own)

 ## Something more:
  - You can checkout some info in [docs](https://github.com/root-7325/PewPew-Docs)